 Plants & Trees

-Our new and enhanced outdoor plant area carries a comprehensive range of trees, conifers, shrubs, roses, perennials, climbers, alpines, heathers, bedding plants, aquatic plants, grasses, fruit trees and statement plants for that instant impact in your garden.
+Our new and enhanced outdoor plant area carries a comprehensive range of trees, conifers, shrubs, roses, perennials, climbers, alpines, heathers, bedding plants, grasses, fruit trees and statement plants for that instant impact in your garden.

 Our plant area is set out in alphabetical order for easy garden planning.
 We have published our own plant guide leaflets to show you what we have available on offer.
 They are designed to assist you in achieving all year round colour.